 Learn more about the new Twitter API v2: Early Access.

-Search Tweets supports navigating the Tweet archive both by time and Tweet ID ranges.
+Once you’ve set up your query and start receiving Tweets, these endpoints support navigating the results both by time and Tweet ID ranges.
 This is designed to support two common use cases:

 - Get historical: Requests are for a period of interest, with no focus on the real-time nature of the data.
 A single request is made, and all matching data is delivered using pagination as needed.
 This is the default mode for Search Tweets.

 - Polling or listening: Requests are made in a "any new Tweets since my last request?" mode.
 Requests are made on a continual basis, and typically there is a use case focused on near real-time 'listening' for Tweets of interest.

 To access these endpoints, you must have an approved developer account.
 When authenticating your request, you must use keys and tokens from a developer App that is located within a Project.
 Many operators and other functionality are exclusive to the Academic Research product track, meaning that you must use keys and tokens from an App within an Academic Research Project to utilize the additional functionality.
 You can learn more about this in the endpoint sections below.

 Learn more about getting access to the Twitter API v2 endpoints in our getting started page.

 The recent search endpoint allows you to programmatically access filtered public Tweets posted over the last week, and is available via the Standard and Academic Research product tracks.

 You can authenticate your requests with OAuth 2.0 Bearer Token, but if you would like to receive private metrics, or a breakdown of organic and promoted metrics within your Tweets, you will have to use OAuth 1.0a User Context and pass user Access Tokens that are associated with the user that posted the Tweet.